acbass49/Election2024/README.md

 2. Process the data in Python
 3. Estimate the model in Python (pymc)
 4. Save the daily outputs in this repository
-5. Later in the day, my website loads these outputs (also via github actions) and generates three figures displayed on my website.
+5. Later in the day, my website loads these outputs (also via github actions) and generates three figures displayed on my quarto website.

 I wrote up a description of my modeling methodology here.